-Van Buren Boy Lives Out Dream Of Being On American Ninja Warrior Junior
+Van Buren Boy Lives Out Dream, Competes On American Ninja Warrior Junior

 Nichols and the other young ninjas were mentored by some of the top competitors in the world including two of Matthew's favorites, Najee Richardson and Drew Dreschel.

 The process inspired the Nichols to open up their own Ninja training facility at Cardio Studio in Van Buren.
-And you can bet the entire community will be supporting current and future ninja Matthew Nichols throughout the show.
+You can bet the entire community will be supporting current and future ninja Matthew Nichols throughout the show.